SKrotkih/LiveEvents/README.md

 <img src="https://user-images.githubusercontent.com/2775621/173220142-003b05e9-3903-4959-b88a-7f1181c1c010.png" alt="Info.plist Example" style="width: 690px;" />

+## SwiftUI and Combine
+UI of the app is developed with using [SwiftUI](https://developer.apple.com/documentation/SwiftUI) and [Combine](https://developer.apple.com/documentation/Combine) frameworks and newest [Concurrency Swift](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) approach.

-## The Redux pattern was used
+## The Redux pattern

+The app uses Redux pattern.
+In current version it's used for Sign In only.
 Please pay attention on the Home and SignIn screens.

 ## Libraries Used